Snayff/nqp2/docs/developer/adding_new_content.rst

             "goblin",
             "gremlin"
         ],
-        "level_available": 1,  # to be deprecated
-        "biome": "plains",  # str, the level in which the combat can occur "tier": 1,  # int, 1-4.
+        "level_available": 1,  # int, the level number at which the combat is available "biome": "plains",  # str, the level in which the combat can occur "tier": 1,  # int, 1-4.
 How likely the combat is, with 1 being easiest.
         "gold_reward": [  # list of ints.
 Must contain only 2 values, indicating the lower and upper reward bounds.